 Introduction

-The open-ocean midwater is the largest volume of the biosphere habitable by animals (Harbison 1992).
+The open-ocean is the largest volume of the biosphere habitable by animals (Harbison 1992).
 This environment hosts diverse communities and complex food webs (Robison 2004).
-Midwater food webs sustain manifold fisheries, top predators, and sustain the biological carbon pump (Falkowski et al. 1998).
-Gelatinous animals play fundamental roles in these food webs (Choy et al. 2017), acting as herbivores, predators, and prey.
-The subset of the midwater food web involving gelatinous fauna has been referred to as the “jelly web” (Robison 2004).
-Among the most abundant (O’Brien 2007, Grossman et al. 2015) and trophically-connected (Choy et al. 2017) gelatinous predators are siphonophores — mid-trophic organisms that feed on a broad variety of prey such as medusae, salps, crustaceans, molluscs, and fishes (Purcell 1981a, Choy et al. 2017, Hetherington et al. in review).
+Pelagic food webs sustain manifold fisheries, top predators, and sustain the biological carbon pump (Falkowski et al. 1998).
+Gelatinous animals play fundamental roles in these food webs (Choy et al. 2017), acting as herbivores, detritivores, hosts, predators, and prey.
+The subset of the pelagic food web involving gelatinous fauna has been referred to as the “jelly web” (Robison 2004).
+Among the most abundant (O’Brien 2007, Grossman et al. 2015) and trophically-connected (Choy et al. 2017) gelatinous predators are siphonophores — mid-trophic organisms that feed on a broad variety of prey such as medusae, salps, crustaceans, molluscs, and fishes (Purcell 1981a, Choy et al. 2017, Hetherington et al. 2022).
 Siphonophores are sit-and-wait, non-visual, ambush predators that rely on prey encountering their tentacles and tentilla (Mackie et al. 1988).
 They are abundant and locally diverse colonial cnidarians in open-ocean communities, present in every region of the ocean, with species ranging from above the surface (like the Portuguese man-o-war) to the hadal region (>7000m deep) (Jamieson and Linley 2021).
 In addition, siphonophore aggregations can have significant predatory impacts on larval fish stocks (Purcell 1981b).

 Progress in elucidating siphonophore diets has been slow due to the intrinsic challenges of working with these animals.
 Observation and collection of open-ocean taxa requires expensive research vessels and instrumentation to reach their habitat.
 In addition, siphonophores are extremely fragile, requiring the use of blue water SCUBA divers and Remotely Operated Vehicles (ROVs) to collect them alive and intact (Haddock 2004).
 These techniques can be used to collect live specimens for gut content inspection, and video recordings from ROVs allow scientists to observe feeding events.
 Traditional collection methods such as plankton nets not only break up siphonophore colonies, but can also lead to artifactual ingestions in the cod-end that confound their natural diets.

-The diets of some epipelagic siphonophores have been examined through gut content analyses of SCUBA-collected colonies (Biggs 1977, Purcell 1981a, reviewed in Hetherington et al. in review).
-Recent studies based on ROV observations have shed some light on the diets of deep midwater siphonophores (Choy et al. 2017, Hetherington et al. in review).
+The diets of some epipelagic siphonophores have been examined through gut content analyses of SCUBA-collected colonies (Biggs 1977, Purcell 1981a, reviewed in Hetherington et al. 2022).
+Recent studies based on ROV observations have shed some light on the diets of deep midwater siphonophores (Choy et al. 2017, Hetherington et al. 2022).
 However, these approaches are limited by their biases.
 Visual gut content inspection favors hard-bodied prey that digest slowly, leaving behind diagnostic body parts (i.e. exoskeleton, shell, eyes, etc.).
 Therefore, soft-bodied, rapidly-digested taxa, such as gelatinous zooplankton, are often underrepresented in dietary assessments.
 ROVs can observe feeding on gelatinous prey before they become digested.
-However, ROV observations are skewed towards large prey items that can be easily identified from the camera screen (such as large medusae, ctenophores, crustaceans, or fishes), and can overlook important prey items such as copepods and larvae (Hetherington et al. in review).
+However, ROV observations are skewed towards large prey items that can be easily identified from the camera screen (such as large medusae, ctenophores, crustaceans, or fishes), and can overlook important prey items such as copepods and larvae (Hetherington et al. 2022).
 In addition, prey are relatively scarce in the open ocean, especially in the deeper regions (Robison 2004), thus it is infrequent to find specimens capturing prey or carrying visually-identifiable prey in their guts (Purcell, 1981a).